MA Small Business Development Center

 • SBA offers numerous financing programs to assist small businesses.
 Obtaining a loan requires knowing the facts and solid preparation.
 Good preparation can make the difference between getting a loan and being declined.
 SBA has been assisting businesses with their financing needs since 1953.

 • Women business owners are critically important to the American economy.
 America's 9.1 million women-owned businesses employ 27.5 million people and contribute $3.6 trillion to the economy.
 However, women continue to face unique obstacles in the world of business.
 SBA is a very strong advocate for women entrepreneurs and offers many programs and services to help them succeed.
-The following resources offer unique opportunities and guidance for women entrepreneurs.
+Resources available offer unique opportunities and guidance for women entrepreneurs.

 Business Sites